tokamak-network/tonstarter-contracts/docgen/docs/interfaces/IStake1Storage.md

 ## Function `vault()`

-A vault that holds fld rewards.
+A vault that holds tos rewards.

 ###### IStake1Storage-saleStartBlock--